 Most of the means of Alternatives 1–3 for steelhead fry rearing WUA in all three segments differ from those of the NAA by less than 5% and all means that differ by >5% constitute increases in WUA in comparison to the NAA.
 In Segments 6 and 5, means increased >5% under Alternatives 1–3 in May of critically dry years (Table 11K-47 and Table 11K-48).
 In Segment 4, none of the differences were >5% (Table 11K-49).
 These results indicate that Alternatives 1–3 would have only minor effects or moderate benefits to steelhead fry rearing habitat, depending on month and water year type.

 Steelhead juvenile rearing WUA is similar or up to 7% higher under Alternatives 1–3 than under the NAA in Segments 6 and 5 (Table 11K-50 and Table 11K-52), with all increases occurring under Alternative 3.
 There are many more substantial differences in juvenile rearing WUA between Alternatives 1–3 and the NAA in Segment 4 (Table 11K-52).
 All but four of the 20 means that differ from the NAA mean >5% in Segment 4 are increases, and one of the four reductions in WUA (September of above normal years under Alternative 3) is large (about 16%).
 Seven of the increases in rearing WUA are greater than 10%.
 The 16 large (>5%) increases in juvenile rearing WUA occur in the spring and summer months, especially in May and June (Table 11K-52).
 The results for steelhead juvenile rearing WUA indicate largely minor differences between Alternatives 1–3 and the NAA for Segments 6 and 5, but substantial differences for Segment 4.
 This segment would generally result in increased juvenile rearing habitat under Alternatives 1B and 3 during spring and summer, but some reduction in habitat during September and November of above normal years.
-Alternative 3 would result in the greatest differences.
+Alternative 3 would result in the greatest differences, most of which are positive.